Freelance Writing for Beginners: 31 Things You NEED to Know

 Additional Reading: Everybody Writes – Ann Handley.
 If you feel like your skills need a bit of a refresh, I recommend this book.

-English isn’t my first language, can I still become a freelance writer?
+English isn’t my first language.
+Can I still become a freelance writer?

 Yes, you can.
-But as I mentioned above, if you plan to become a freelance writer in English you should have at least a high-school level writing proficiency.
+But as I mentioned above, if you plan to become a freelance writer in English, you should have at least a high-school-level writing proficiency.

-You also don’t have to do it in English!
+But, and this is a big thing, you also don’t have to do it in English!
 There’s a good chance there are freelance writing opportunities in your native language, and there may be less competition as well.

 You should explore both options.